tschellenbach/Stream-Framework/docs/background_tasks.rst

 Prioritise fanouts
 ********************************

-Feedly partition fanout tasks in two priority groups.
+Stream Framework partition fanout tasks in two priority groups.
 Fanouts with different priorities do exactly the same operations (adding/removing activities from/to a feed) the substantial difference is that they get published to different queues for processing.
 Going back to our pinterest example app, you can use priorities to associate more resources to fanouts that target